Alegre Ballet Folklórico

 Advanced Adults

-Choreography by Edgardo Villalobos
+Choreography by Pedro Perez,

 Danzón in Mexico is a popular ballroom dance and musical genre that originated in Cuba and found a second home in Mexico, where it has been embraced as a cultural treasure.
 It is a formal, elegant partner dance characterized by graceful movements, close embraces, and intricate footwork that plays with the syncopated rhythms of the music.
 Mexican danzón is often performed in public plazas, such as Mexico City's Zócalo or Plaza de la Ciudadela, where people of all ages gather to dance, and it is also enjoyed in dance halls and concert halls across the country.